 As you can see, our proposed day is showing slopes that are highlighted in the forecast as being in both 'moderate' & 'considerable' avalanche terrain.
 And when we look at the Avalanche Hazard & Advice Table it states for considerable that 'a single person load is likely to trigger an avalanche on some slopes.'
 A little scary, right?
 This is where I apply the 3 A's

 From the map above we can see that some of the suspect slopes are both on aspects and altitudes that we plan to travel over, leaving us with only the angle of the slope to allow us to potentially reduce the risk.
 So how can we measure this at the planning stage?
-We can measure the run and rise.

 You can be more accurate using a slope angle calculation if you wish!